bradshawsguide/website/src/content/01-stations/242-yarmouth/station.md

 -
   location: |
     Church, The
-    *Sir Richard Holmes' Monument--Governor of the Island in 1671, when visited by Charles II.*
+    *Sir Richard Holmes' Monument -- Governor of the Island in 1671, when visited by Charles II.*
   miles: "¼"
 -
   location: Clanmore